Carybdea: Venom and treatment

 The severity of venomous jellyfish stings varies between species and can cause many different effects on humans, however, the correlation of these effects is not related to tentacle size or the morphology of the jellyfish.
 Even within the genus Carybdea the effects of the stings can differ from species to species.
 The jellyfish, C. xaymacana is known only to cause local irritation, whereas C. marsupialis has toxins that can cause a burning sensation and local edema.
 C. rastoni can be painful upon impact and result in linear and frequently four in number, ranging from 10 to 20 cm long.
 A study done to evaluate the neurotoxicity of the C. marsupialis showed that this species stings can be harmful since the venom encompasses molecules that target ion channels and G protein-coupled receptors expressed in the nervous system of vertebrates.
 Carybdea is one of three genera whose sting can result in Irukandji syndrome which includes delayed pain due to severe muscle cramping, vomiting, anxiety, restlessness, sweating, and prostration.
 However, the research of the venom in this genus needs to be studied further.

 A popular remedy for the pain, inflammation, and any remaining tentacle pieces from the sting is vinegar.
 When stings occur vinegar can come to the rescue by inactivating the nematocyst (specialized cells in the tentacles of jellyfish).
 A controversial topic surrounding the treatment of jellyfish stings is whether or not to apply a pressure-immobilization bandage.
 There is some evidence that shows applying pressure can cause the discharge of additional venom from partial nematocysts and vinegar-soaked nematocyst.
-Currently, the Australian Resuscitation Council suggests that the most effective treatment is to soak the area in vinegar and transport it to a healthcare facility as needed until further research is conducted.
+Currently, the Australian Resuscitation Council suggests that the most effective treatment is to soak the area with vinegar and transport it to a healthcare facility as needed until further research is conducted.